pvcraven/2017_web_security/source/hashing/hashing.rst

 encrypted with a hashing function.
 This hash is used to form a response to a random number, which is a challenge that the server sends to the user.
-The answer sent back to the server is compared to the expected answer that the server formed with its copy of the users hash that it keeps.
+The answer sent back to the server is compared to the expected answer that the server formed with its copy of the users hash which the server keeps.
 If the answers are the same, then the server knows that the user is using the correct password associated with the username.
  .. image:: challenge_response.png
 To put the password problem more simply:
 ----------------------------------------